cerner/fhir.cerner.com/README.md

 The content is defined in YAML files and most fields are optional.
 If they are not provided, the resulting table cell will just be empty.

-- field_name_base_url: `definition_table` will generate nested links for each field prepended with this url
+- field_name_base_url: `definition_table` will generate nested links for each field prepended with this url.
-- fields: The list of defined fields
+- fields: The list of defined fields.
   - name: The name of the field.
-This will be generated as a link based on `field_name_base_url`
+This will be generated as a link based on `field_name_base_url`.
   - required: Whether or not the field is required.
 This is not necessarily whether the field is required by the FHIR<sup>®</sup> standard, but rather whether it is required by our server implementation.
   - type: The type of the field.
 If found in `lib/resources/<version>/types.yaml`, this field will be linked to the specified resource.
   - description: The description of the field.
   - example: An example of how the field should be populated.
 The generated examples will be enclosed in &lt;pre&gt; tags to preserve formatting.
   - note: Additional implementation notes.
   - children: A list of nested fields.
 Each nested field item has the same structure as this `fields` list.
   - url: Overrides the `field_name_base_url` generated URL if defined.
   - binding: A list of terminology bindings supported for the field.
     - description: Describes the purpose / intent of the binding.
-      - terminology: The list of terminologies supported by the field
+    - terminology: The list of terminologies supported by the field.
       - display: The terminology's display value.
       - notes: Additional notes about the binding implementation.
       - system: The actual system URI from which values may be returned.
       - values: A list of individually supported values from the system.

-Standard YAML formatting rules apply
+Standard YAML formatting rules apply.

 ##### Action

 In addition to the fields above, each field can have an `action` field which indicates to which action or actions the field applies.
 When defined, the field will only be included when generating a table with the specified action.
-Multiple actions are supported as well and can be defined as a list
+Multiple actions are supported as well and can be defined as a list:

     Make the field apply to a single action
     - name: subject